-Upon completion of this offering the members of our corporate governance and nominating committee will be Mr. Berman, Dr. Grint and Dr. Freeman.
-Mr. Berman will be the chair of our corporate governance and nominating committee.
-All will be independent, as that term is defined under the rules of Nasdaq.
+Our corporate governance and nominating committee is comprised of Mr. Berman, Dr. Grint and Dr. Freeman.
+Mr. Berman is the chair of our corporate governance and nominating committee.
+All members are independent, as that term is defined under the rules of Nasdaq.
 Our corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
-Specifically, the corporate governance and nominating committee will:
+Specifically, the corporate governance and nominating committee: